The History of the College Church

-Unfortunately, the college entered a long period of decline soon after Nixon arrived in 1992.
+Unfortunately, the Atlantic Union College entered a long period of decline soon after Nixon arrived in 1992, unrelated to Pastor Nixon, of course.
 Enrollment sagged and morale dropped at the college, and the church felt the effects.
 There were too few people in the pews to hear Nixon's well-crafted Biblical sermons, and too many of those in the pews were weighed down by concerns about the future of AUC.
 In early 1996 Nixon left to pastor a church in Washington, D.C.

 Steven Salsberry, who had become an associate pastor in 1993, helped to steer the ship until Patrick Morrison came on board as the lead pastor in the summer of 1997.
 After 21 years on the pastoral staff, Trott became a full-time religion teacher at AUC in 1998, and Salsberry left that same year.
 In the following year, Morrison's wife, Jane, joined the pastoral staff.
 During this time Elizabeth Castle also came on board part time.

 Because Pastor "Mo" had long been a chaplain at Andrews University in Berrien Springs, Michigan before coming to the College Church, he and Jane related well to the college students.
 They continued their Andrews tradition of opening their home to college students on Friday nights, for example.